Staff Privacy Notice

 The organisation shares your data with third parties in order to obtain pre-employment references from other employers, obtain employment background checks from third-party providers and obtain necessary criminal records checks from the Disclosure and Barring Service.
 The organisation may also share your data with third parties in the context of a TUPE transfer of some or all of its business.
 In those circumstances the data will be subject to confidentiality arrangements.

-The organisation also shares your data with third parties that process data on its behalf, in connection with payroll, the provision of benefits and the provision of occupational health services.
+The organisation also shares your data with third parties that process data on its behalf, in connection with payroll, exercise of individual rights as defined within Data Protection legislation, the provision of benefits and the provision of occupational health services.

 The organisation will not transfer your data to countries outside the European Economic Area.